Set your location

 Project details

 This is an 18-month project, commencing in January 2026.
 The project will follow the National Optimal Care Pathways Framework and OCP Toolkit.
-Key project activities include the formation of a working group, a literature review, and the development of the OCP and supporting resources.
+Key project activities include the formation of a working group, a literature review, public consultation and the development of the OCP and supporting resources.

 Project funding